-Albania: Energy sector impacted by pandemic crisis5.
-August 2020. / SEE Energy News
+Albania: Energy sector impacted by pandemic crisis, SEE Energy News

 The investment plans of public energy companies in Albania are directly hit by the coronavirus pandemic.
 At best, it slowed them down and at worst, it completely froze investments in the first half of 2020.
 If the coronavirus was not enough, 2020 is another year with bad hydrology, which has huge impact since Albania is almost completely oriented to hydro generation and means that electricity imports will be the backbone for energy supply.